This comprehensive mortgage industry study investigates multiple data sources to reveal important mortgage industry trends and statistics.

 How much equity do American households have in real estate?

 It’s not all bad news.
 American household’s equity in real estate is higher than ever.
 And that includes the peak of the real estate bubble of 2006.
-In the first quarter of 2018, U.S. households owned $14.950 trillion in equity.
+In the fourth quarter of 2020, U.S. households owned $21.103 trillion in equity.

 What is the size of the U.S. Housing Market?